-Final Exam: Final exam will be given on Wednesday, December 10, between 8:00am to 2:30pm.
+Final Exam: Final exam will be given on Wednesday, December 16, between 8:00am to 2:30pm.
 The exact time and location for the 2-hour time slot for the final exam will be announced in lecture near the end of the term.
 The final exam will not be given at any other time.
-Therefore, do not make plans to leave campus before 2:30pm on December 10.
+Therefore, do not make plans to leave campus before 2:30pm on Wednesday, December 16.

-Students with Disabilities: If you believe that you need accommodations for a please contact the Office of Disability disability, Services (ODS), http://disabilityservices.syr.edu, located in Room 309 of 804 University Avenue, or call (315) 443-4498 for an appointment to discuss your needs and the process for requesting accommodations.
+Students with Disabilities: If you believe that you need accommodations for a contact the Office of Disability http://disabilityservices.syr.edu, located in Room 309 of 804 University Avenue, or call (315) 443-4498 for an appointment to discuss your needs and the process for requesting accommodations.
 ODS is responsible for coordinating disability-related accommodations and will issue students with documented disabilities Accommodation Authorization Letters, as appropriate.
 Since accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.
 You are also welcome to contact me privately to discuss your academic needs although I cannot arrange for disability-related accommodations.
 Making arrangements with ODS takes time.
 Do not wait until just before the first test.
+I will insist that students taking exams at ODS, take them at times which overlap the exam time for the rest of the class.